Meredith Bishop

-Meredith Anne Bishop (born January 15, 1976) is an American actress, writer and producer.
+Meredith Bishop is an American actress, writer and producer.
 Bishop is best known for her role as Annie Mack in Nickelodeon's The Secret World of Alex Mack, which ran on the network from 1994–1998.

+Career

+Bishop began acting professionally in 1985, though would not gain international recognition until her role as Annie Mack in Nickelodeon's The Secret World of Alex Mack in 1994.